orgua/shepherd_v2_planning/docs/10_capes/concept_capes.md

     - con: fairly old CPU, 100 MBit Ethernet, RTUs could be to slow for the requirements, storage is slow, encrypted network traffic is slow (< 50 MBit)
     - biggest challenges:
         - pre and post data-transfer
-        - high speed emulation in PRUs with the slow L3-Access, unflexible GPIO, missing FPU and int-division
+        - high speed emulation in PRUs with the slow L3-Access, inflexible GPIO, missing FPU and int-division
 - Beaglebone AI
     - pro: same as BBG, GBE, faster CPU, 4 Real time Cores
     - con: 3x Price of BBG, still the same PRU IP with its limitations